KICKOFF: 12:00 p.m.

 Soft Landing for the Defense

 Eventually, this team will be able to outscore someone, even with the defense playing this poorly.
 Or maybe if the defense has a better day.
 There is hope for this game, as Temple’s offense is ranked 119th in the country in S&P+ efficiency, a welcome sight after taking on SMU (11th) and Memphis (15th) in consecutive games.
+There are young guys all over the depth chart

 Prove We Have Winnable Games Left, Randy

 The possibility of Randy Edsall’s second first season exceeding expectations seems low barring a miraculous turn of events.
 However, there are winnable games left on the schedule.
 The Huskies need to show that they are capable of playing competitively Saturday, otherwise, whatever hope there is left will die.
 Temple has gotten the best of UConn as of late, but this is the most even the matchup has been for a few years.
-There is very little room for moral victories, but given how the last two games have ended this one needs to be close if it’s a loss.
+There is very little room for moral victories, but given how the last two games have ended, this one needs to be close if it’s a loss.